tenancy/docs/docs/tenancy/1.x/hooks-custom.md

 }
 ```

+For more advance or tenant dependent changes to the event consider creating an [Event and Listener](#configureshooks-event) to configure the Hook

 ### Differences

 The implementation of both `Hook` and `ConfigurableHook` is generally the same with the exception of the following differences.